Test Automation:

 Automating tests is, therefore, the best way to increase the speed, efficiency, effectiveness, and coverage of your software testing efforts.
 Test automation allows your team to perform more tests in less time, free up human testers for more high-level testing, and increases coverage.
 Automated tests can also be run outside of working hours to minimise the impact on other project stakeholders.

+Due to these reasons, test automation is considered critical for big software development organisations.
+As the test automation market diversifies, costs are coming down, making it more affordable for smaller organisations.
 Test automation still has its barriers preventing organisations from adopting it, however, software testing service providers like spriteCloud can help development teams with test automation in multiple ways. spriteCloud can work in a consultancy capacity by helping to set up your automation suite and train your staff, with the idea to hand it off to your team late.
 Alternatively, spriteCloud can take over your test automation processes entirely allowing your team to focus on development; we often refer to this as Test Automation as a Service (TAaaS).
-Find out more about spriteCloud’s Test Automation Services.

 No and low-code solutions are also becoming increasingly available, though they are often limited to specific ecosystems.